 As different as the various disciplines and their specializations may be, one thing remains the same: experts in all fields read and write.
 Experts in scientific and other technical fields, for example, spend substantial amounts of time reading and writing (Kwon 2017; National Science Foundation 1976; Tenopir, King, and Bush 2004).
 Scientists read journal articles, review research literature, make grant applications, collaborate through email exchanges, create detailed records of experiments in laboratory notebooks, write journal articles and research reports, and engage in dozens of other daily reading and writing tasks in their work routines.
 It's fair to say that one couldn't participate in science successfully without the ability to read well and with great stamina and to communicate in writing in ways characteristic of science.
-Given the ubiquity of reading and writing within the disciplines, it seems only right that schools not only have students read and write throughout the curriculum but also give them explicit guidance in the special text features and ways of reading and writing specific to various fields of study.
+Given the ubiguity of reading and writing within the disciplines, it seems only right that schools not only have students read and write throughout the curriculum but also give them explicit guidance in the special text features and ways of reading and writing specific to various fields of study.

 One reason students struggle in college, the workplace, or the military is lack of sufficient literacy skills.
 Because so many students are underprepared, a high percentage of them require remediation in college, with about 40 percent of first-year postsecondary students nationwide requiring remedial support in reading or writing (Bautsch 2013).
-The National Assessment of Educational Progress (NAEP) reports that only 38 percent of twelfth graders scored at or above the proficient level in reading (National Center for Education Statistics 2013).
-It shouldn't be surprising, then, that the United States ranks seventeenth in the Programme for International Student Assessment (PISA) (Organisation for Economic Co-operation and Development 2016).
+The National Assessment of Educational Progress (NAEP) reports that only 37 percent of twelfth graders taking the 2019 NAEP Reading assessment scored at or above the proficient level in reading (National Center for Education Statistics, n.d.).
+Especially worrying is that proficiency in literacy in the United States is highly unequal: according to 2018 data from the Programme for International Student Assessment (PISA), the gap in reading scores between students in the top and bottom quarters of the economic, social, and cultural status index in the United States was larger than that in all but two countries where it was measured (Schleicher 2019).